Please ensure Javascript is enabled for purposes of website accessibility Rock Climbing | University of West Florida

 What to expect on your first trip to the Climbing Center

-1. Climbing Center Waiver: Climbing Center participants (or the legal guardian for those under the age of 18) are required to complete this consent form prior to their first climbing session.
-The form is available to be completed on-site in the Climbing Center or online.
+2. Climbing Center Consent Form: Climbing Center participants (or the legal guardian for those under the age of 18) are required to complete the HLS Facility consent form prior to their first climbing session.
+The form will need to be renewed each year and will be current from August 1-July 31.
+The form is available to be completed on-site at the HLS facility or in MyUWF for UWF patrons.

 1. After a climbing Instructor belays your first climb, you are encouraged to participate in our free climbing clinic offered anytime during Open Climb hours at your convenience.